Founder & Lead Editor

 Style and Versatility

-You know, it’s funny.
-The Speedcross started as a pure piece of mountain equipment, but somewhere along the line, the fashion world got a hold of it.
-We call it "gorpcore" or "techwear."
-The aggressive, toothy silhouette and the technical detailing have made it a hit on city streets, seen on everyone from technical hikers to high-profile celebrities like Rihanna.
+The Speedcross started as pure mountain equipment, but the fashion world eventually got hold of it.
+Call it "gorpcore" or "techwear."
+Either way, the aggressive silhouette and technical detailing have made it a hit on city streets, worn by everyone from hikers to high-profile celebrities like Rihanna.

 Aesthetically, it looks fast.
 It looks mean.
 Salomon offers a massive range of colorways, from the stealthy "Black Phantom" (which is great for hiding dirt and looking sleek in the city) to neon yellows and bright reds that scream "race day".